wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                June 2020

+      but anything which is unique (and can be communicated to the customer) will work (BF).

+   o  Lots of clarifications from Joe Clarke.

    o  Make it clear it should first try use the config, and if it
       doesn't work, then try decrypt and use it.